Website Hacking

 Introduction to CSRF Attacks

-CSRF is an abbreviation for Cross-Site Request Forgery, also known as Client-Site Request Forgery and even somewhere you’ll hear it as a one-click attack or session riding or Hostile Linking or even XSRF, basically over in this attack, the attacker forces a user to execute unwanted actions on a web application in which they’re currently authenticated.
+CSRF is an abbreviation for Cross-Site Request Forgery, also known as Client-Site Request Forgery and even somewhere someone will refer to it as a one-click attack, session riding, Hostile Linking, or even XSRF.
+Basically, in this attack, the attacker forces a user to execute unwanted actions on a web application in which they’re currently authenticated.

 To be more clear, let’s check out the following case scenario –